influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/downsample/quix.md

 ---
-title: Downsample data stored in InfluxDB using Quix Streams
+title: Use Quix Streams to downsample data
 description: >
   Use [Quix Streams](https://github.com/quixio/quix-streams) to query time series data stored in InfluxDB and written to Kafka at regular intervals, continuously